 As the leader in wound care, Healogics is committed to sharing the results of our research.
 We recently published a paper in a peer-reviewed medical journal titled, “Reducing Unwarranted Clinical Variability through Patient Visit Frequency.”
 In summary, we found that the number one variable that has the most impact on Comprehensive Healing Rate is visit frequency.

 Medical findings across various chronic diseases, including wound care, have previously shown better healing with more frequent visits.
 The prior research on visit frequency in wound care focused exclusively on visit frequency in the first four weeks of treatment.
 Our new data research focused on patients in treatment for at least 30 days but less than six months.
-It has added to medical literature showing the importance of weekly visits throughout all stages of treatment.
+It has added to medical literature showing the importance of adhering to your plan of care throughout all stages of treatment.

-Patients Seen Weekly Have the Highest Healing Rates1,2
+Patients Seen As Scheduled Have the Highest Healing Rates1,2

-We found that those patients who were seen at least weekly throughout their treatment course had the highest wound healing outcomes.
+We found that those patients who were seen frequently throughout their treatment course had the highest wound healing outcomes.
 Additionally, as average time between visits increased, healing decreased.